ferrap/ferrap.github.io/_portfolio/figshare.md

 ---
-title: "Dataset associated with <i>The accuracy of 3D optical reconstruction and additive manufacturing processes in reproducing detailed subject-specific anatomy</i> publication"
+title: "Dataset associated with *The accuracy of 3D optical reconstruction and additive manufacturing processes in reproducing detailed subject-specific anatomy* publication"
 excerpt: "Data and figures."
 collection: portfolio
 ---